DEVIX7/Sperial_closed/README.md

 # SperialSploit
 Sperial this is a utility for roblox on.
-`Created by Developer#7369`

 ***Logs update 16.06.2022***
 + Krnl API